Do you struggle to clearly define your priorities in life?

 What are priorities?

-Your priorities in life are the things that matter most to you.
+Priorities are the things that matter most to you.
 They reflect your decisions and what’s important to spend your time and energy on.

-For example, someone who likes adventure might prioritise climbing mountains as a priority while someone else may choose reading books as a priority.
-And neither person is wrong; it all comes down to personal preference and how we each want to spend our lives.
+And neither person is wrong; it all comes down to personal preference and how we each want to spend our time.

 Why we need to set priorities